-12.2.
-S1000D Source Files.
-The Contractor shall parse and deliver everything necessary to properly generate and view the data in the approved IETM viewer or produce the desired presentation to the user.
-This includes all DMs, database files, BREX, XSL, cascading style sheets (CSS), conversion scripts (such as Java or Perl), graphics, XML, viewer software, referenced HTML/PDF files, native source data files, process and training documentation, etc.
+S1000D ONLY

-13. Source Data Maintenance.
+12. Source Data Maintenance.
 Contractors shall maintain accuracy, currency and configuration of TO source data, to include GFI, throughout the contract period of performance.
 The Contractor shall provide the Government a Configuration Control Management Plan.
-The Contractor will provide a minimum of annual updates frequently throughout the life of the contract as directed in writing from the PCO.
+The Contractor will provide a minimum of annual updates throughout the life of the contract as directed in writing from the PCO.
 Maintenance includes preparation of source data updates to incorporate corrections, equipment configuration changes, and maintenance and operational concept changes.
 Additionally, the Contractor shall ensure the accuracy, currency, and configuration of applicable data provided by their sub-Contractors as it effects the technical baseline.

 NOTE: Contractors will protect GFI provided for the purposes of TO development IAW DFARS 252.204-7000 Disclosure of Information and DFARS 252.227-7025, Limitations on the Use or Disclosure of Government Furnished Information Marked with Restrictive Legends.